 As much as I can appreciate nostalgia

-- I lived and breathed Happy Days throughout elementary school, plus I was a " '50s girl" for at least three Halloweens in a row - and as fondly as I recall trips to Disneyland and Texas throughout my childhood, I really really like my life as an adult.
+Happy Days throughout elementary school, plus I was a " '50s girl" for at least three Halloweens in a row - and as fondly as I recall forced trips to Mount Rushmore and Disneyland and Texas throughout my childhood, I do really really like my life now as an adult.

 I enjoy such grown-up perks as driving and voting and drinking [though not at the same time, of course.
 Except